 Payload contains the claims.
 Claims are basically statements about an entity(user) containing user details and relevant metadata.

-Above is an example of a signature for HMAC SHA256 algorithm.
+Above is an example of signature for HMAC SHA256 algorithm.

 Before creating a JWT, we have to make a connected app mandatorily.
-The reason for creating an App are:
+The reason behind creating an App are: